Export Controls Policy

-The Institutional Official also has designated the Associate Director of the Office of Sponsored Research and Programs as the Compliance Officer responsible for assisting the Institutional Official in assuring compliance with the Export Control regulations and the University policy and Standard Operating Procedures:
+The Institutional Official also has designated the Associate Director of the Office of Research Administration as the Compliance Officer responsible for assisting the Institutional Official in assuring compliance with the Export Control regulations and the University policy and Standard Operating Procedures.

 Responsibilities of the Compliance Officer include:

 - Assisting the Institutional Official in implementing the Standard Operating Procedure;

 - At the request of the Institutional Official, investigating allegations of violations of Export Control regulations and the University policy;